 Must be taken concurrently with HI 141.

-Continuing survey of the literature of the Western world (mostly Europe and Britain) from the fall of the Roman Empire to the onset of the Industrial Revolution.
+Continuing survey of the literature of the Western world (mostly Europe and Britain) from the fall of the Roman Empire through the Reformation era of the 16th century.

 LI 242 Modern World Literature